Louis Upton: Meager consumer demand

 While it is true that the early 1900s was a time of numerous electricity-driven home inventions, Upton's customers, the women who washed the clothes, did not immediately embrace the electric washer.
-One reason may have been the experience involved in using the machine, which a newspaper described this way; “The hand washers of those days enabled a woman to rock back and forth in a chair as she pulled the handle which operated the rocking action of the washer.
+One reason may have been the experience involved in using the machine, which a newspaper described this way; "The hand washers of those days enabled a woman to rock back and forth in a chair as she pulled the handle which operated the rocking action of the washer.
 The electrified version of this washer was a fearful and wonderful object.
 It was a hand washer with a motor added, and power transmitted to the washing mechanism by means of a belt drive and cast iron gears.
 All the mechanism was exposed; all of it could get wet, and often did.
 The possibility of electrocution went practically hand-in-hand with the down payment.
 But it was electric.
-And it did work.”
+And it did work."
 Weak initial demand for the electric washer may also have been due to a simple reluctance to change.
 The local newspaper summarized: “The company did not flourish as well as was expected, for there was but a meager demand for those hazardous contraptions, electric washing machines, and many women of the era felt that if wash tubs were good enough for grandma, they were good enough for them.”

-On October 1, 1912, in order to run the company leaner, the board decided to lower executive salaries.
+On October 1, 1912, to run the company leaner, the board decided to lower executive salaries.
 Emory Upton's pay was lowered to $0.50/hour for all time put into the business.
 Louis was to receive salary not to exceed $15 per week as president.
 None of the workers' pay was affected.

 Another blow struck in early 1913 when the Federal Electric Company, foreseeing wider acceptance for electric washers, decided to begin manufacturing the machines itself.
 The Upton Machine Company had lost its best customer at the exact moment when its washer production was beginning to increase.